wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365-developer/optimize-network-traffic/includes/7-exercise-eliminate-polling-microsoft-graph-with-delta-query.md

 }
 ```

-## Add a Method to Check for New and Changed Users
+## Add a method to check for new and changed users

 The next method will be used to check for new and changed users.
 The first time it runs, it will get all users and display them page by page until it reaches the last page of the response from Microsoft Graph.